-Registration for the Blessing must be done through the Second Generation Blessing Department at email@example.com.
+Registration for the Blessing must be done through the Blessed Family Department at email@example.com.
 Before every Blessing we are sending out a link with a registration for the Blessing.

 What do I need to do in order to attend the next Blessing?

-All Forms must be sent to firstname.lastname@example.org.
-Only qualified candidates who have completed the blessing application in time and receive approval from the European Second Generation Blessing Department will be able to attend the Blessing.
-If you are not sure or have any questions regarding your personal situation, please email Geros email@example.com or Orlande firstname.lastname@example.org personally.
+All Information must be completed on the Blessing Application Website.
+Only qualified candidates who have completed the blessing application in time and receive approval from the European Blessed Family Department will be able to attend the Blessing.
+If you are not sure or have any questions regarding your personal situation, please email Orlande firstname.lastname@example.org personally.

 How do we get the parents’ password?